-Turn left again, roughly a quarter-mile from the start, passing through a pocket of oaks.
+Turn left again, roughly a quarter mile from the start, passing through a pocket of oaks.
 Enjoy the temporary shade as your cross a few footbridges to reemerge in grasslands on the other side (say goodbye to the shade).
 From here you can look northeast over the Costco and other developments along Los Osos Valley Road toward downtown San Luis Obispo.

-The directions for this addition are simple.
+The directions for the 1.1-mile addition are simple.
 After crossing the creek bed, the trail turns right, following the left bank for a quarter mile.
-Make a sharp left and head uphill for another quarter mile, climbing the ridge at the end of the canyon.
-Pass through a small saddle to meet a jeep trail.
-Turn left and curve down around the edge of the ridge.
-At the bottom, turn left up a faint track heading up the canyon to complete the loop.
-This newly created trail in the Irish Hills adds pleasant views over San Luis Obispo.
+Make a sharp left, passing the start of Old Prospector Trail, and head uphill for another 0.3 miles.
+Climb to a saddle at the end of the ridge and meet a jeep trail.
+Johnson Ranch – Irish Hills Connector Trail continues ascending to the right.
+Turn left and curve down around the edge of the ridge on what is called Neil Havlik Way.
+At the bottom, turn left on a single track heading up the canyon to complete the loop.
+This short loop on the northeast end of the Irish Hills adds pleasant views over San Luis Obispo.
 If you head straight back to the trailhead from here, it is a 2.65 mile hike.
-Otherwise, continue up Froom Canyon, bringing that 3-mile hike up to 4.1 miles.
+Otherwise, continue up Froom Canyon, bringing the 3-mile hike up to 4.1 miles.

 The rocky road gradually ascends the canyon, gaining 300 feet over 1.05 miles to a junction with Canyon View Trail.
 Ahead, Froom Creek Trail continues another half mile to a junction with Poppy Trail, which can be is used to reach Froom Canyon from the Prefumo Canyon Trailhead.
 For the most direct route back to the Madonna Trailhead, turn right on Canyon View Trail, backtracking up the north wall of Froom Canyon.

 At the top of Canyon View Trail, pass through the gate and turn right on the paved Mariposa Trail.
-This is the highpoint of the hike, at approximately 650 feet.
+This is the high point of the hike, at approximately 650 feet.
 Stay to the left through a junction with King Trail and slip down the paved road in line with a string of power lines, enjoying lovely views to the north toward Laguna Lake, Cerro San Luis, and Bishop Peak.

 After less that 0.2 miles on the pavement, make a U-turn to the right to remain on the now unpaved Mariposa Trail.
 Descend just over half a mile through a soothing oak woodland to complete the loop and return to the trailhead.
 If you worked up an appetite, there are seasonal blackberries at the bottom of the trail, and plums along the path to the trailhead to sample.

-To get to the trailhead: Take the 101 Freeway to exit 200, Los Osos Valley Road, three miles south of downtown San Luis Obispo.
+To get to the trailhead: Take Highway 101 to exit 200, Los Osos Valley Road, three miles south of downtown San Luis Obispo.
 Drive northwest on Los Osos Valley Road for one mile and turn left on Madonna Road.
 Drive 1/3 of a mile to the intersection at the end of the road and park.
 The trail continues from the end of Madonna Road.
 There is a short paved walkway between houses up to a map of the park at the junction with King Trail.

 Trailhead address: Madonna Road & Devaul Ranch Drive, San Luis Obispo, CA 93405